 Elmhurst offers a variety of special features to help you build your skills, gain valuable experience, and make connections.

-Winning entries in our annual Carlson creative writing contest are published in MiddleWestern Voice, the College’s full-color arts and literary journal.
+Winning entries in our annual Carlson creative writing contest for fiction and poetry writing are published in MiddleWestern Voice, the College’s full-color arts and literary journal.
 Students also serve as editors and take full responsibility for the publication with an expert full-time faculty advisor.
 Many students see their academic work in print, too, in Investigations, the College’s journal of student scholarship.

 Through ENG 468 Internship, students may take on internships, through the CPE, with The Leader, or with other organizations related to professional communication, both on campus and off.